 5% Discount off the tour price (Excludes any Local Payment Find out more

-This Nairobi to Johannesburg Accommodated Safari travels from Kenya into Tanzania, where you can take an optional game viewing trip in the world-famous Serengeti National Park and Ngorongoro Crater.
+This Nairobi to Johannesburg Accommodated Safari travels from Kenya into Tanzania, where you go wildlife viewing in Ngorongoro Crater or take an optional camping trip in the world-famous Serengeti National Park.
 Then, catch the ferry to Stone Town on Zanzibar Island and relax on the idyllic tropical beaches, before returning to Dar es Salaam and taking a game drive in Mikumi National Park.

 Unwind on the sandy shores of Lake Malawi, exploring fishing villages and participating in optional watersports and outdoor activities.
-Cross into Zambia for game viewing in South Luangwa National Park, before visiting Victoria Falls in Zimbabwe.
-Enter Botswana and enjoy a 4x4 game drive in Chobe Park and a sunset boat cruise on the Chobe River.
+Cross into Zambia for a wildlife safari in South Luangwa National Park, before visiting Victoria Falls in Zimbabwe.
+Enter Botswana and enjoy a 4x4 game drive and sunset boat cruise in Chobe Park.
 Then drive via Nata and the Makgadikgadi Pans to the untamed Okavango Delta for a truly wild adventure.

 Lastly, we venture into the Kalahari Desert to meet the San (Bushmen) and continue to South Africa, where this comprehensive Nairobi to Johannesburg Safari comes to an end.